Alexey W. Von Schmidt

-One of the few iron markers that has survived is a near Verdi, Nevada this is a National Historic Landmark called the 1872 California-Nevada State Boundary Marker.
+One of the few iron markers that has survived is a near Verdi, Nevada; this is a National Historic Landmark called the 1872 California-Nevada State Boundary Marker.

 Allexey W. Von Schmidt

-Allexey W. Von Schmidt (1821–1906) came to California from New York City in the Eastern United States in 1849, as an American pioneer to prospect in the California Gold Rush.
+Allexey W. Von Schmidt (1821–1906) came to California from New York City in 1849, as an American pioneer to prospect in the California Gold Rush.
 Von Schmidt heard about the gold at Sutter's Fort area of the Central Valley and came looking.
 Trained as a civil engineer and surveyor, he departed the gold prospecting camps, to return to surveying.
 In 1853 he surveyed Contra Costa County, California, Rancho San Miguel and a ranch in Yuba County.
 In 1855 he received a job to survey the land near Mono Lake.
 The job expanded and he surveyed down to Yosemite.
 Next he worked for the City of San Francisco.
 He worked on small and large projects.
 One of the large projects was to help build San Francisco's first dam and drinking water aqueduct system.
 Von Schmidt was a key engineer in San Francisco and worked on the San Francisco cable car system.
 In 1872 he started the survey of the state's border, a task that took two years to complete.
-Von Schmidt died on May 18, 1906 in San Francisco, having survived the 1906 San Francisco earthquake.
+Von Schmidt died on May 18, 1906, in San Francisco, having survived the 1906 San Francisco earthquake.
 Allexey W. Von Schmidt's brother, Alfred von Schmidt, came west also and had a farm in Fresno growing grages.

 In July 1976 surveyor Bud Uzes retraced Von Schmidt's 1872–1873 trip along California's border at North Tahoe.
 This area was part of a lawsuit that went to the Supreme Court of the United States.
-Bud Uzes wrote a book Chaining the Land about the Houghton‐Ives Line made in 1863 and the Von Schmidt line made in 1872 and the disputed California‐Nevada boundary.
+Bud Uzes wrote a book Chaining the Land about the Houghton-Ives Line made in 1863 and the Von Schmidt line made in 1872 and the disputed California-Nevada boundary.